Nehemiah Goreh

-Nehemiah Goreh (1825-1895), born Nilakantha Gore, was a Hindu convert to Christianity in British India.
+Nehemiah Goreh (born Nilakantha Gore; 1825—1895) was a Hindu convert to Christianity in British India.
 As a Hindu apologist, he wrote the Sanskrit-language text Śāstra-tattva-vinirṇaya and a Hindi-language synopsis of it, defending Hinduism against Christian missionaries.
 Later, he converted to Christianity, and wrote texts critical of Hinduism, including Shad-darshana Darpana.

 Early life

 Nilakantha Gore (or Goreh) was born in a Marathi-speaking Chitpavan Brahmin family in 1825, in the Kashipura village of Deccan region.
 His ancestors were hereditary counselors to the ruler of Bundelkhand.
 His uncle served as an advisor to the Maratha vassal Nawab Ali Bahadur of Banda.
 The family later retired from public service, and settled in the Maratha enclave in the Assi Ghat area of Benares (Varanasi).
 At Benares, the family maintained Anna-purna-chattar, a charitable institution for pilgrims.

 Goreh's family did not let him attend the Benares Sanskrit College, concerned that the European learning there would make him lose respect for the Hindu shastras.
 Instead, he was privately tutored in grammar and the Hindu philosophy (darshanas).

 Although he came from a Shaivite family, he adopted Vishnu as his ishta devata (favourite deity).
 In a letter to Monier Monier-Williams, he states that he did so because the "more venerable and more ancient authorities of the Hindu religion" (such as the Adi Shankara) were Vishnu worshippers.